BARCUD MOTOR CLUB

 Where a control at the end of a section timed to the second also forms the start of a section timed to the minute, the time allowed for that section will be taken as the time recorded at the last control, ignoring the seconds.

-The insurance premium for the event will be the current at rate on the date of the event (currently £15.55), plus any excess, as determined by the insurers.
+The standard insurance premium for the event will be £29.00, plus any excess, as determined by the insurers.